 Strategic Plan

-These regions present a well-located US West Coast investment choice that offers a cost-effective product nearby to the largest and most globally connected seaports complex in North America.
-For companies that are advantaged or require access to technology research, an extraordinarily large consumption market, a global agricultural production zone and highly efficient domestic and international logistics, the TradePort California Market Area will be an ideal choice.
-Company reaction to the integrated “plug and play” TradePort product has been overwhelmingly positive.
+These regions present a well-located US West Coast investment choice that offers a cost-effective product nearby the largest and most globally connected seaports complex in North America.
+For companies that are advantaged or require access to technology research, an extraordinarily large consumption market, a global agricultural production zone, and highly efficient domestic and international logistics, the TradePort California Market Area will be an ideal choice.
+Company reaction to the integrated “plug and play” TradePort California product has been overwhelmingly positive.

 Lower transportation costs and increased cargo transit reliability are enormously powerful advantages to certain manufacturing and distribution industry verticals, and when combined with TradePort California’s logistics-investment hub plan, significant economic development potential for the entire Central Valley and Sacramento region is created.